jigishak/GitActivity/git-notes.md

         1. git pull - to get the changes made in the original repo, to keep our branch up to date ,merges the changes made in the original with our own repo

-        2. git fetch - does not merge the changes git fetch --dry-run is to see the changes made in the remote branch before merge
+        2. git fetch - does not merge the changes git fetch --dry-run gives the summary of commits/ deletions/ updations

 * 13.